AdrianChC/Tech_guide_on_urban_network_for_emergency_response/README.md

 ## Shortest Distance Network to Services
 For every class of service or main use that has been previously prioritized, you should calculate a shortest distance network.
 A shortest distance network connects a pair of data points with another set of points in the most efficient way.
 One data set must be a priority class service.
 It means that this calculus must be repeated for each of class.
 The other data set will the same for all calculus.

 This data set should contain the points with the lowest score in the network’s hierarchy.
 Those points are connected to the network by one road.
 This score is called degree of centrality[^16], which is defined as the number of links incident upon a node.
-In the QGIS environment [(Figure 12)][12], apply the ‘v.net.centrality’ algorithm; which is a GRASS[^17] module used to calculate the degree of centrality (also known as Cd) and other centrality measurements.
+In the QGIS environment [(Figure 12)][12], apply the `v.net.centrality` algorithm; which is a GRASS[^17] module used to calculate the degree of centrality (also known as Cd) and other centrality measurements.

 <img src="/figs/fig12.jpg" alt="Location and parameter of 'v.net.centrality' algorithm" width="75%"/>

 Once the degree of centrality is calculated, the ones with lowest score must be selected.
-This is achieved by using the ‘Select Features’ action.
+This is achieved by using the `Select Features` action.
 Write the minimum value available from the degree of centrality column.
 Depending on the number of vertex of the network, the values would be different from the example [(Figure 13)][13].
 However, if the network was cleaned as described before, it should have no more than 5 different values; each one for each degree.

 <img src="/figs/fig13.jpg" alt="Degree of Centrality for a given urban network" width="75%"/>

-To calculate the shortest distance path use the ‘v.net.distance’ algorithm, it’s another module from the GRASS library.
+To calculate the shortest distance path use the `v.net.distance` algorithm, it’s another module from the GRASS library.
 It requires three data inputs, which corresponds to the starting point of the shortest path, the end points, and the network that contains both datasets.
-Use as ‘Input Vector from Points Layers’ the previously calculated nodes with minimum Cd, use as ‘Input Vector to Layer’ the prioritize nodes from each one of the use categories, and as the ‘Input Vector Line Layer’ the updated version of the network.
+Use as `Input Vector from Points Layers` the previously calculated nodes with minimum Cd, use as `Input Vector to Layer` the prioritize nodes from each one of the use categories, and as the `Input Vector Line Layer` the updated version of the network.

 Once each calculus is done, clean each result by eliminating duplicity of features in each network.
-Use the ‘Extract by Location’ native algorithm to select any feature from the updated network with each result from the ‘v.net.distance’ calculus.
+Use the `Extract by Location` native algorithm to select any feature from the updated network with each result from the `v.net.distance` calculus.
 This algorithm will produce a new layer without any duplicated feature.
-Make sure that the ‘Geometric Predicate’ for all cases is ‘Overlap’; otherwise other roads will be added or discarded.
+Make sure that the `Geometric Predicate` for all cases is `Overlap`; otherwise other roads will be added or discarded.

 Then all the networks should be combined into one single network containing all shortest distance networks.
-Use the ‘Merge vector layer’ algorithm from the Processing Toolbox.
+Use the `Merge vector layer` algorithm from the Processing Toolbox.
 Then, as in the previous networks, eliminating duplicates is necessary.
 Use the same procedure as before.

 The combined network is a subset of the main one [(Figure 14)][14].
 It contains all shortest path to any service from the weakest points in the main network.
 However is not optimized yet, as it present redundancies among services from different classes that are near.
 Therefore, a tier one network should be calculated.

 <img src="/figs/fig14.jpg" alt="Combined Shortest Distance Network on top of the original Network" width="75%"/>

 ## Steiner Tree
 A Steiner tree[^18] is an optimization solution for networks.
 It identifies the most efficient way to communicate a subset of nodes inside a network.
 This algorithm will be used to connect the nodes with the highest score in the network’s hierarchy.
 But this time, the centrality measure must be the betweenness centrality[^19] (also known as Cb).
-Its calculus follows the same ‘v.net.centrality’ algorithm as before.
-To identify the nodes with the highest values, use the ‘Statistics’ Panel and find the lower end of the 4th Quantile [(Figure 15)][15].
+Its calculus follows the same `v.net.centrality` algorithm as before.
+To identify the nodes with the highest values, use the `Statistics` Panel and find the lower end of the 4th Quantile [(Figure 15)][15].

 <img src="/figs/fig15.jpg" alt="Value Identification and Selection of Q4 Betweenness Centrality" width="75%"/>

 Those nodes are the most useful among the network; those are needed frequently to get the shortest paths to one node to another.
 Apply the calculus to the previous network; not to the whole dataset since it would be inaccurate.
 As in a previous step, the result must be filtered.
-Use the ‘Select by Feature’ action to identify the nodes with a greater or equal value to the 4th Quantile.
+Use the `Select by Feature` action to identify the nodes with a greater or equal value to the 4th Quantile.

 Those nodes will be used to calculate its Steiner Tree.
-In the qgis environment, apply the ‘v.net.steiner’ algorithms to calculate it.
-Despite the apparent complexity of this module, the only inputs that are required are the ‘Input Vector Line Layer’ and the ‘Center Point Layer’.
+In the qgis environment, apply the `v.net.steiner` algorithms to calculate it.
+Despite the apparent complexity of this module, the only inputs that are required are the `Input Vector Line Layer` and the `Center Point Layer`.
 Those inputs are the previously obtained network and its nodes with the highest value of centrality Cb.
 It isn’t required to add any other piece of information.

 The result should be another network subset [(Figure 16)][16].
 This dataset contains few features.
 It also contains the most valuable roads in term of connectivity.
 In the next process, this results will be complemented with other roads.